Tay Yong Kwang: The re-trial of Kho Jabing

 On 17 February 2008, two Malaysians from Sarawak, Kho Jabing and Galing Anak Kujat, robbed two Chinese construction workers in Geylang, and one of them, 40-year-old Cao Ruyin was severely bludgeoned on the head by Kho Jabing, then aged 24; Cao died from his severe head and brain injuries six days later in a coma.
-Kho and Galing were tried for murder, and were both condemned to hang in 2010 by the High Court of Singapore for the robbery and murder.
-Following an appeal in 2011, Galing Kujat's conviction was reduced to robbery with hurt and his death sentence was commuted to 18 and a half years in jail with 19 strokes of the cane, while Kho failed to escape the gallows when his appeal was rejected.
-However, the execution was postponed due to the Singapore government deciding to review the mandatory death penalty laws for capital murder (and capital drug trafficking) in Singapore.
+Kho and Galing were tried for murder, and were both condemned to hang in 2010 by the High Court for robbery and murder.
+Following an appeal in 2011, Galing's conviction was reduced to robbery with hurt and his death sentence was commuted, while Kho failed to escape the gallows when his appeal was rejected.
+However, the execution was postponed due to the Singaporean government deciding to review the mandatory death penalty laws for murder (and capital drug trafficking).

-After the Singapore government removed the mandatory death penalty in January 2013 for crimes of murder with no intention to kill and offers an alternative sentence of life imprisonment with/without caning and a chance for all death row inmates to reduce their sentences, Kho Jabing applied to the Court of Appeal to have a chance to reduce his death sentence.
+After Parliament removed the mandatory death penalty, offered an alternative sentence of life imprisonment with/without caning for murder with no intention to kill, and a chance for all death row inmates to reduce their sentences in January 2013, Kho applied to the Court of Appeal to have a chance to reduce his death sentence.
 In May 2013, the Court of Appeal approved Kho's application and sent his case back to the High Court for re-sentencing, and a re-trial was conducted soon after.
-Although it was ruled that for Kho's re-sentencing, the original trial judge should review the case, however, at this point of time, High Court judge Kan Ting Chiu, the original trial judge for Kho's case, was retired since 2011 and so it was another High Court judge, who was none other than Tay Yong Kwang himself, who took over as the presiding judge for Kho's re-trial.
+Although it was ruled that for Kho's re-sentencing the original trial judge should review the case, High Court judge Kan Ting Chiu, the original trial judge, was retired since 2011 and so Tay took over as the presiding judge for Kho's re-trial.